‘The Bachelor’ Colton Underwood Teases His Plans For That Kimmel Engagement Ring

 After their Bachelor finale aired, Colton Underwood and Cassie Randolph shared some updates with Jimmy Kimmel on his late-night show.
-The duo were given a Neil Lane sparkler to hold onto until they are ready for an engagement and now Underwood is opening up about whether or not he plans to use it.
+The duo was given a Neil Lane sparkler to hold onto until they are ready for an engagement, and now Underwood is opening up about whether or not he plans to use it.

 According to ET Online, The Bachelor fans might not want to start watching for that exact ring to pop up on Cassie’s finger.
 While Colton does make it sound as if an engagement probably isn’t too far down the road, they may do things their own way.